Starwood European Real Estate Finance Ltd (SWEF)

 Quarterly Portfolio Update

-Starwood European Real Estate Finance Limited ("SEREF" or "the Group"), a leading investor originating, executing and managing a diverse portfolio of high quality senior and mezzanine real estate debt in the UK and Europe, is pleased to announce a strong performance for the quarter ended 31 March 2022.
+Starwood European Real Estate Finance Limited ("SEREF" or "the Group"), a leading investor originating, executing and managing a diverse portfolio of high quality senior and mezzanine real estate debt in the UK and Europe, is pleased to announce a portfolio update for the quarter ended 31 December 2021.

 John Whittle, Chairman of SEREF, said:

-Meanwhile, the 4.5 per cent share price total return and strong cash generation achieved during the first quarter of 2022 is a testament to the Manager's ability to manage our portfolio in such a way as to optimise returns for shareholders regardless of the macro economic environment.
-The portfolio continues to support an annual dividend of 5.5 pence, paid in quarterly instalments, yielding 5.7 per cent on the share price as at 31 March 2022.
+The 11.1 per cent share price total return and strong cash generation achieved during 2021 is a testament to the Investment Manager's ability to manage our portfolio in such a way as to optimise value and returns for shareholders regardless of the macro economic environment.
+In this vein, we are pleased to note that the portfolio continues to support annual dividend payments of 5.5 pence, yielding 5.9 per cent on the share price as at 31 December 2021.

-An increasing key area of focus for investors is the global inflationary environment with the additional potential for interest rate rises looking increasingly likely.
-Here the asset backed element of the portfolio's loans (with a 61.4 per cent weighted average loan to value) and an impressive 78.2 per cent of the portfolio invested in floating rate investments should provide enduring strong relative performance in this environment, which may in time further increase portfolio income.
+An increasing key area of focus for investors is, as it should be, the looming shadow of inflation with the additional potential for interest rate rises.
+Here the asset backed element of the portfolio's loans and an impressive 78 per cent of the portfolio invested in floating rate investments should provide enduring strong relative performance in this environment.

-Our Investment Adviser and Manager continue to be active in origination and execution, identifying a strong pipeline of opportunities, as well as active management.
-The Manager sees attractive opportunities to create further shareholder value.
-I, and the Board, continue to look forward to the future with confidence."
+Our Investment Adviser and Manager continue to be active in origination and execution as well as active management.
+The Manager believes that the current investment pipeline is at its strongest since the Company was established, and sees attractive opportunities to create further shareholder value.
+Therefore I, and the Board, look forward to the future with confidence."

 The factsheet for the period is available at: www.starwoodeuropeanfinance.com